 I have recently contibuted as a central team memeber to the NP3 research project: http://edfutures.net/Main_Page

-I am Programme Lead for Childhood and youth Studies (Undergraduate) which includes:
+From 2016 - 2019 I was Programme Lead for Childhood and youth Studies (Undergraduate) which includes:

 Q23 BA (Hons) Childhood and Youth Studies